TheVisualHub/DrugHunting/TheRoyalGamble/README.md

 Each entry is fully 3D optimized with MMFF94s forcefield.
 ###  🧠 Behind the Scenes

+By combining unmatched stochastic algorithms with physics-driven optimization and advanced medicinal chemistry filters, this tool generates more diverse, innovative molecules while ensuring reliability and seamless workflow integration — reshaping the frontiers of modern drug discovery!

-    Ring selection is controlled via Python’s random and optionally modified by a bluff_spin() logic (mimicking gambling decisions).
+- Ring selection is controlled via Python’s random and optionally modified by a bluff_spin() logic (mimicking gambling decisions).

-    Molecules are connected using RDKit molecule constructors
+- Molecules are connected using RDKit molecule constructors

-    Filters remove boring, redundant, or chemically trivial outputs
+- Filters remove redundant crafts, or chemically trivial outputs

-    You can manually extend with custom ring sets, custom linkers, or property scoring
+- You can manually extend with custom ring sets, linkers, or direct output to your scoring functions for ultimate flexibility

 ---
 👤 The Visual Hub (2025)